ngangchill/Craftsman/index.md

 Each Migration is run in numeric order forward or backwards depending on the method taken.
 Two numbering styles are available:

 * **Sequential**: each migration is numbered in sequence, starting with 001.
 Each number must be three digits, and there must not be any gaps in the sequence.
 (This was the numbering scheme prior to CodeIgniter 3.0.)
-* **Timestamp**: each migration is numbered using the timestamp when the migration was created, in 'YYYYMMDDHHIISS' format (e.g. 20121031100537).
+* **Timestamp**: each migration is numbered using the timestamp when the migration was created, in `YYYYMMDDHHIISS` format (e.g. 20121031100537).
 This helps prevent numbering conflicts when working in a team environment, and is the preferred scheme in CodeIgniter 3.0 and later.

 By default Craftsman uses the sequential style but it can be forced to change with the `--timestamp` argument used with every migration command listed bellow.